mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 By default, the grid has no intrinsic dimensions.
 It occupies the space its parent leaves.

+> ⚠️ When using % (**percentage**) for your height or width.<br> ><br>
+> You need to make sure the container you are putting the grid into also has an intrinsic dimension.
+> The browsers fit the element according to a percentage of the parent dimension.
+> If the parent has no dimensions, then the % will be zero.

 ### Flex layout

 It's recommended to use a flex container to render the grid.
 This allows a flexible layout, resizes well, and works on all devices.